News

 • Maybe he is retaliating against you for complaining, but it’s not a complaint concerning a protected activity.
 If you complained to HR about your boss making inappropriate comments based on sex, age, race, religion, or other protected categories, and then you were fired, that is more likely to be illegal retaliation.

 • “I got a write-up (or put on a Performance Improvement Plan) for reasons that are false.
 I tried to explain to my boss/HR, but they disagreed and would not retract it.
 That is now in my personnel file forever and my career is over!
 Everybody will know!
 It is defamation!
-I want to sue for [insert whatever phrase you recently Googled]”
+I want to sue for something!”

 • No, no, and no. A write-up or PIP is usually not an actionable claim, even if you disagree with it.
 It is not defamation and third-parties will almost never know or even care.
 However, if you are later terminated and it turns out that write-up or PIP was given to you in a discriminatory manner when compared to a similar employee, then that could possibly be used as evidence to support a discriminatory termination.